Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 # Welcome to Stewardship Procurement.

 We are a company aimed at providing the client with a bespoke service aimed at superyachts and residences.
-We project manage from the very start and continue to support throughout with selection, procurement and delivery of luxury crystal, tableware, linen, lighting and assesories.
+We project manage from the absolute start and continue to support throughout the selection, procurement and delivery of luxury crystal, tableware, linen, lighting and accessories.

-We work directly with you the client or your choosen design team to coalate ideas into a full presentation to work withon your specifications and budget.
+We work directly with the client or your chosen design team to collate ideas into a full presentation to work with your specifications and budget.

 ![IAmResponsive](https://user-images.githubusercontent.com/108287233/194056451-3715dd8f-d8e6-4c9f-9a5e-327678475096.png)